Boat Dive Schedule and Dive Sites

 Lagun

 Named after the coastal village of Lagun, this site offers a lot of diversity in both coral and marine life as well as a small cave for those who dare.
 We start on a sandy plateau and then slowly reach the reef wall which houses some of the larger coral heads on the island.
 One of the best spots to find turtles!!
+Diving Lagun by boat will always bring you elsewhere than the shore entrance.

 Playa Jeremy